rdunlap514/n8nStockBot/README.md

 ---

 ## Security and cost
-- Do not commit real API keys; keep .env in .gitignore.
 - Carefully review any proprietary or personal data before sending to third-party LLMs.
 - Monitor and respect API rate limits (Twelve Data, NewsAPI) and add exponential backoff as needed.
 - Trim long texts before LLM calls to control spend.